Romashqe/add_user_script.sh/README.md

 # add_user_script
-This script add new users to unix-like systems interactively.
+This script adds new users to unix-like systems interactively.

 # Installation
 1. git clone